New York (NY) Short-Term Rental Regulations

 Regulatory Overview

-New York has no state-level STR preemption.
-New York City's Local Law 18 effectively killed the STR investment market.
-The law requires hosts to be present during the stay (hosted-only), limits guests to 2, and mandates registration with the Mayor's Office of Special Enforcement.
-The $145/2-year fee is affordable, but the hosted-only + 2-guest restriction makes investment-scale STR operation impossible in NYC.
-This is a room-share market for homeowners only.
+New York has no state-level STR preemption, leaving cities to set their own rules.
+New York City's Local Law 18 (effective September 2023) effectively ended the STR investment market.
+The law requires hosts to be physically present during the stay (hosted-only model), limits guests to 2 at a time, and mandates registration with the Mayor's Office of Special Enforcement (OSE).
+The $145/2-year registration fee is affordable, but the hosted-only + 2-guest restriction makes investment-scale STR operation impossible in NYC.
+OSE actively enforces: platforms must verify registration numbers, and unregistered listings are removed.
+Outside NYC, upstate markets like the Catskills and Adirondacks operate under different local rules : more permissive but not yet covered by RentPermitted.
+NYC is strictly a room-share market for homeowners.

 All New York cities covered by RentPermitted, ranked and compared: